 An adult dwarf sperm whale (Kogia sima) off the island of Hawai‘i.
 Note the blunt head and large dorsal fin.

 Dwarf sperm whales and pygmy sperm whales (Kogia breviceps) are the only two members of the Family Kogiidae, and both species are found in Hawaiian waters.
 These two species are closely related, and in fact weren’t recognized as separate species until 1966.
 Both species are found in deep waters, and are infamous for being difficult to study both due to their preferred depths, long dives, low profile in the water, and frequent changes in direction.
-While most knowledge of these species comes from stranded individuals, our work represents the most extensive study of this species in the world, and includes the only long-term photo-ID catalog of dwarf sperm whales.
+While most knowledge of these species comes from stranded individuals, our work represents the most extensive study of free-living individuals of this species in the world, and includes the only long-term photo-ID catalog of dwarf sperm whales.
 In our work we’ve encountered dwarf sperm whales 97 times between 2002 and late-2021, while we’ve seen pygmy sperm whales on only eight occasions.
 However, pygmy sperm whales strand much more frequently than dwarf sperm whales in Hawai‘i.

 To learn more about dwarf and pygmy sperm whales, you can click on one of the quick links below: